-Nearly all drill holes at Money Knob have been drilled in a northerly direction at an inclination of -50 degrees in order to best intercept the south dipping structures and mineralized zones as close to perpendicular as possible.
+Nearly all drill holes at Money Knob have been drilled in a northerly direction at an inclination of -50° (RC) and -60° (core) in order to best intercept the south dipping structures and mineralized zones as close to perpendicular as possible.
 A few holes have been drilled in other directions to test other features and aspects of mineralization.
-Most holes have been spaced at 75m along lines 75m apart.
-A few holes are more closely spaced.
+Most holes have been spaced at 75m along lines 75m apart, subsequent infill drilling in the center of 75m squares brings the nominal drill spacing to 50m for a significant portion of the deposit.

-Diamond core holes represent approximately 10% of the total number of holes drilled.
+Diamond core holes represent 16% of the total number of holes drilled.
 Core is recovered using triple tube techniques to ensure good recovery (>95%) and confidence in core orientation.
-The core is oriented using the ACT system and/or the EZ Mark tool.
+The core is oriented using either the ACTTM or the EZ MarkTM tools.

-Reverse circulation ("RC") holes are bored and cased for the upper 0-30m to prevent downhole contamination and to help keep the hole open for ease of drilling at greater depths.
-Recovery of sample material from RC holes is done via a cyclone and dry or wet splitter according to conditions.
-Sample chips are collected over the course of each five-foot interval and captured for a primary sample, an equivalent secondary sample ("Met" sample) and a third batch of chips for logging purposes.
+Reverse circulation holes are bored and cased for the upper 0-30m to prevent down hole contamination and to help keep the hole open for ease of drilling at greater depths.
+Recovery of sample material from RC holes is done via a cyclone and dry or wet splitter, according to conditions.
+Drill cuttings are collected over the course of each 1.5 m (five-foot) interval and captured for a primary sample, an equivalent secondary sample ("Met" sample) and a third batch of chips for logging purposes.

-Drill hole locations are determined by sub-meter differential GPS surveys at the drill collar.
-Initial azimuth of drill hole collars is measured using a tripod mounted transit compass in conjunction with a laser alignment device mounted on the hole collar.

-Down hole surveys of core and reverse circulation drill holes are completed using a Gyro-Shot survey instrument manufactured by Icefield Tools Corporation.
+In the deposit drill hole locations are determined by sub-meter differential GPS surveys at the drill collar.
+The initial azimuth of drill hole collars is measured using a tripod mounted transit compass in conjunction with a laser alignment device mounted on the hole collar.
+Down hole surveys of core and RC drill holes are completed using a Gyro-Shot survey instrument manufactured by Icefield Tools Corporation.
 Results of surveys and duplicate tests show normal minor deviation in azimuth and inclination for drill holes.

-All RC samples are "logged in" on site, analyzed with a field portable Thermo Fisher Scientific NITON XRF before being sealed in super sacks, and delivered to ALS Chemex in Fairbanks for preparation.
-All core samples are initially logged at the drill rig for recovery, oriented features, RQD, and basic geologic features.
-More thorough logging and core mark-up is done at the Livengood camp.
+All RC samples are "logged in" on site, analyzed with a field portable Thermo Fisher Scientific NITONTM XRF before being sealed in super sacks and delivered to ALS Chemex in Fairbanks for preparation.
+Detail logging and mark-up of core is done at the Livengood camp.
 Core is sawed in half and bagged according to geologic intervals up to 1.5m and sealed in super sacks for delivery to ALS Chemex in Fairbanks.

 Samples are analyzed by standard 50g fire assay for the gold determinations.
 All core samples and select RC drilling samples are also submitted for multi-element ICP-MS analyses using a 4 acid digestion technique.
-All RC samples are analyzed on site for trace elements using a Thermo Fisher Scientific NITON portable XRF before shipment to the laboratory.
+All RC samples are analyzed on site for trace elements using a Thermo Fisher Scientific NITONTM portable XRF before shipment to the laboratory.